nopivnick/itp.nopivnick.com/_posts/2018-11-07-multiples.md

 This is my first time casting in sand.

-Clearly this is a complicated process with many variables and I was definitely winging it.
-The casts were far from perfect and clearly not uniformly consistent.
-I'd chock this up to lack of experience first and foremost but I suspect it has something to do with the fine detail of the object I was using as a positive.
-No doubt lost wax would give much better results.

-I would have loved to have done this project in brass or bronze, but temperatures required to liquify those metals are significantly higher than pewter which is predominantly tin and I have no access to a foundry.
-Even brass or bronze alloys require 1500 degrees or so to flow, as opposed to the 500 degrees or so for pewter.
+I would have loved to have done this project in brass or bronze, but the temperatures required to liquify those metals are significantly higher than pewter, which is predominantly tin.
+Even brass and bronze alloys require in the vicinity of 1500 degrees or more to flow, as opposed to the 500 degrees or so for pewter.

+Clearly this is a complicated process with many variables.
+The casts were inconsistent, to be sure.
+Lack of knowledge and experience aside, no doubt some of the issues were to do with the shape of the object I was using as a positive.
+I imagine lost wax casting would give much better results.

+The casts appear to have gotten increasingly oxidized with each pour and I have no idea what that's about.
+I know the clay that acts as binder burns away and breaks down over time but that seems an unlikely explanation given I poured such a small number of casts.

+All in all I'd say I got one good casting and the rest were of varying of success but one nice thing about a cast from an imperfect mould is you can fix the cast by simply removing material.

+Or melt them down and go again.